davidtchiu/davidtchiu.github.io/teaching/cs240/lab.js4.async/index.md

 It's probably still not very clear at this moment why we're spending time handling asynchronous execution and `Promises`, because the examples we've seen that use them have been so contrived.
 The fact is, I'm preparing us to talk about one of the core JS functionalities, _handling remote web requests_ -- that is, accessing and using public APIs to important Web services, like obtaining today's weather forecast, or asking Google Maps to provide directions to a certain place.

 As I mentioned in lecture, browsers can't afford to execute code sequentially and wait for every potentially long-running requests to finish (remote Web requests may take seconds or even longer to fulfill!)
-Moreover, there may be multiple such remote Web requests that need to be made just to fulfill the information for a single page!
+Moreover, there may be multiple such requests that need to be made just to fulfill the information for a single page!
 Think about a restaurant review page, like on _Yelp!_, which needs to make a request to retrieve data from some online review database; another request to google maps to show its location; another request get collect the restaurant's contact information; etc.

 #### Student Outcomes